2022 LKL Playoffs

 The 2022 LKL Playoffs featured the eight best teams of Lietuvos krepšinio lyga (LKL) basketball league in Lithuania, competing for the championship spot.
-This will be the LKL playoffs' 27th edition.
+This was the LKL playoffs' 27th edition.
 Rytas after 12 years achieved their 6th title.

 The quarter-finals and semi-finals will be played in a best-of-five format, with the higher seeded team playing the first, third and (if necessary) fifth game at home.
 The finals will be played in a best-of-seven format, with the higher seed team playing games 1, 3, 5 and 7 (if necessary) at home.